-We have substantially expanded our international footprint and operations, and we may expand further in the future, but we do not yet have substantial historical experience in international markets and may not achieve the results that we or our shareholders expect.
+We have substantially expanded our international footprint and operations, and we may expand further in the future, but we do not yet have substantial historical experience in international markets and may not achieve the results that we or our shareholders expect.\

 We are headquartered in Dublin, Ireland and have multiple offices in the United States, the United Kingdom, Italy and other countries in Europe.
-Our headcount has grown from approximately 260 employees at the end of 2011 to approximately 830 in July 2014.
+Our headcount has grown from approximately 260 employees at the end of 2011 to approximately 870 in October 2014.
 This includes employees in fourteen countries in North America and Europe, a European commercial presence, and a complex distribution network for products in Europe and additional territories.
 In addition, we may expand our international operations into other countries in the future, either organically or by acquisition.
 While we have acquired significant management and other personnel with substantial international experience, conducting our business in multiple countries subjects us to a variety of risks and complexities that may materially and adversely affect our business, results of operations and financial condition, including, among other things:

-- · the increased complexity and costs inherent in managing international operations; - diverse regulatory, financial and legal requirements, and any future changes to such requirements, in one or more countries where we are located or do business;

-- country-specific tax, labor and employment laws and regulations; - applicable trade laws, tariffs, export quotas, custom duties or other trade restrictions and any changes to them; - challenges inherent in efficiently managing employees in diverse geographies, including the need to adapt systems, policies, benefits and compliance programs to differing labor and other regulations, as well as maintaining positive interactions with unionized employees in one of our international locations; - · changes in currency rates; and - regulations relating to data security and the unauthorized use of, or access to, commercial and personal information.
+- the increased complexity and costs inherent in managing international operations; - diverse regulatory, financial and legal requirements, and any future changes to such requirements, in one or more countries where we are located or do business; - country-specific tax, labor and employment laws and regulations; - applicable trade laws, tariffs, export quotas, custom duties or other trade restrictions and any changes to them; - challenges inherent in efficiently managing employees in diverse geographies, including the need to adapt systems, policies, benefits and compliance programs to differing labor and other regulations, as well as maintaining positive interactions with unionized employees in one of our international locations; - liabilities for activities of, or related to, our international operations, products or product candidates; - changes in currency rates; and - regulations relating to data security and the unauthorized use of, or access to, commercial and personal information.